Liberating football travel

 Nottingham Forest

-European Cup winners long out of the limelight
+European Cup winners now back in the limelight

 A fan’s guide – the club from early doors to today